-How to remove the OperativeMachine adware?
+How to remove OperativeMachine adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is OperativeMachine?

-OperativeMachine is classified as adware because it generates advertisements.
-However, it functions not only as adware, but also as browser hijacker - it modifies browser settings (promotes address of a fake search engine).
-Typically, users do not download and install apps OperativeMachine knowingly, for this reason they are called potentially unwanted applications (PUAs).
-It is known that this particular app is distributed via fake installer for Adobe Flash Player.
+Typically, users do not download or install apps such as OperativeMachine intentionally and, for this reason, they are classified as potentially unwanted applications (PUAs).
+This particular app is distributed via a fake installer for Adobe Flash Player.

-Some examples of ads that applications like OperativeMachine generate are various coupons, banners, surveys, pop-up ads, and/or other advertisements of other type.
-Very often ads that adware-type apps generate are designed to open shad web pages.
-In some cases they can be designed to download and/or install unwanted apps by running certain scripts.
 Furthermore, OperativeMachine promotes a fake search engine by changing browser settings.
-Typically, apps of this type change the address of a default search engine, homepage and new tab.
-Another issue with it is that users cannot remove the address of a fake search engine from browser settings unless they uninstall a browser hijacker that promotes it.
+Typically, apps of this type change the default search engine, homepage, and new tab.
+Users cannot remove the address of the fake search engine from browser settings unless they first uninstall the browser hijacker that promotes it.

 Name | Ads by OperativeMachine |